 1. Support and Resistance

 Renko charts exhibit strength when the bricks alternate at a specific price area for an extended period of time.
-At these levels, traders can trade range-bound strategies while keeping an eye out for them.
+At these levels, traders can trade range-bound strategies while watching for them.

 A range-bound trade will involve buying near areas of support and selling near areas of resistance.
 Renko charts highlight strong support and resistance areas, allowing traders to look for price breakouts and ride the new trend.